Personal Accident Insurance

 * Notes Regarding Certain Benefits

-• Fracture and Dislocation benefits – Chip fractures are paid at 25% of Fracture Benefit and partial dislocations are paid at 25% of Dislocation Benefit.
+• Fracture and Dislocation benefits – Chip fractures may be paid at a reduced percentage of the Fracture Benefit and partial dislocations may be paid at a reduced percentage of the Dislocation Benefit.

-• Hospital Benefits – Hospital does not include certain facilities such as nursing homes, convalescent care or extended care facilities.
-See MetLife’s Disclosure Statement or Outline of Coverage/Disclosure Document for full details.
+• Hospital Benefits – "Hospital" does not include certain facilities such as nursing homes, convalescent care or extended care facilities.
+Please consult your certificate for details.

 • Lodging Benefit – The lodging benefit is not available in all states.
-It provides a benefit for a companion accompanying a covered insured while hospitalized, provided that lodging is at least 50 miles from the insured’s primary residence.
+It provides a benefit for a companion accompanying a covered insured while hospitalized, provided that lodging is at least a certain number of miles from the insured’s primary residence as defined in the certificate.

 For additional details or to confirm benefits under your plan, consult your member certificate or Outline of Coverage on MetLife’s MyBenefits site.